 That's because, when done right, personalization can dramatically improve the customer experience.
 Increase conversions.
 And more.

-In fact, searches for "marketing automation" have increased by 82% over the last 5 years.
+In fact, searches for "marketing automation" have been increasing over the last 5 years.

 "Marketing automation" remains a hot topic in the marketing world.

 The early days of personalization were dominated by bulky, complicated software suites, like Ontraport.

 Today, many more accessible SaaS products have added personalization features.

 9. Demand For SEO Software Continues to Grow

 As email service providers, SEO software is far from a brand new category.

 Despite that, space continues to see steady growth.

 For example, Ahrefs is slowly becoming one of the market leaders in the space (based on search volume growth and purported revenue numbers).